Skip to main content

 The LURE program welcomes full-time undergraduate students who are pursuing a bachelor's degree with a major in the College of Science to apply.
 Preference will be given to students who have not participated in research and are in their junior or senior year.
 The LURE program will also prioritize students who are from backgrounds historically underrepresented in science.
 Students will need to be planning to enroll in courses during the fall, winter and spring terms of the year they will conduct their research.
 Faculty mentors need to be affiliated with OSU, but need not be in the College of Science.

-The deadline to submit the 2023-2024 LURE application will be June 5th at 11:59 p.m.
+• The deadline to submit the 2024-2025 LURE application has been extended to May 13 at 11:59 p.m.

 How to apply for a LURE Science Scholarship